r3dspace/r3dspace.github.io/_posts/2022-07-09-protainer.md

 * [docker](https://docs.docker.com/get-docker/)
 * [docker-compose](https://docs.docker.com/compose/install/compose-plugin/)

-If this is the case we can carrie on creating the pi-hole service.
+If this is the case, we can carry on creating the pi-hole service.

 > It is recomended to clone the GitHub repo [home-lab](https://github.com/r3dspace/home-lab) for the most up to date configuration of this service.